When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 12. Tennis Strings

-It’s no secret that the strings on your rackets tend to break.
-This is especially true playing one intense tennis match after another.
+It’s no secret that the string in your racquet tends to break.
+This is especially true playing one intense match after another.

 With that said, it’s always best for you to bring your preferred type of strings!